eduvpn/documentation/MULTI_NODE.md

 ## Requirements

 At least 3 machines (or VMs) running Debian >= 11.
 The two machines that will be the nodes ideally have the same specifications.
-They also SHOULD have CPU AES acceleration, e.g. AES-NI.

 All three need to be set up with static IP configurations and working DNS.
 Make sure all works properly before starting the setup.
-For example, my test deployment uses:
+For example, our test deployment uses:

 | Role       | DNS Host                 | IPv4         | IPv6           |